Vasavi656/StockGuard/README.md

 # StockGuard

 StockGuard is a backend-focused inventory management system designed to help businesses track stock levels, monitor product expiry dates, and generate automatic alerts to prevent shortages and losses.
-The system emphasizes business logic, automation, and alert handling using Spring Boot.
+The system emphasizes business logic, automation, and alert handling using Spring Boot

 ---